 Rottweilers born in the same litter play together like puppies, even when they are of the same sex.
 And pet owners who adopt them typically want to keep both siblings.
-But evidence shows that two females living together may not be a good idea after all.
+But evidence shows that two females living together may not be a good idea.

 Can Two Female Rottweilers Live Together

 There are some common misconceptions about males and females in general.
-One is that we tend to think of females as being far less territorial than the guys, and therefore they are less likely to compete than males.
+One is that we think of females as being far less territorial than guys, and therefore, they are less likely to compete than males.

 They are assumed to be more docile and less aggressive.
 But making those judgments and acting on them could have dire consequences for you and the dogs.